conechmuadong/2324-Spring-INT3402-Compiler/Assignment2/README.md

 ./parser input.in out/output.out
 ```

-For changing the parser by changing the flex source code, run 2 following command:
+For changing the parser by changing the flex source code, run these 2 following commands:
 ```
 flex parserusingflex.l
 gcc lex.yy.c -o parser